tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 While a constitution change proposal is not finished (i.e. the [activation stage] hasn't finished yet), the contract is still in execution, so the VNC MAY produce any number of regular checkpoint transactions during that time.

-ANY number of constitution changes MAY happend in a sequence fashion or simultaneously.
+ANY number of constitution changes MAY happen in a sequence fashion or simultaneously.

 #### Proposal
 [proposal]: #proposal

-During contract execution, any authorised change proposer, as defined in the contract constitution, can propose constitution changes.
+During contract execution, any authorized change proposer, as defined in the contract constitution, can propose constitution changes.
 More specifically, the [contract constitution] defines in the [checkpoint parameters record] the rules for a valid change proposer.
 It can be ONLY ONE of the following:
-* The asset issuer is the ONLY authorised for constitution changes, so it MUST sign the constitution change transaction.
+* The asset issuer is the ONLY authorized for constitution changes, so it MUST sign the constitution change transaction.
 * A quorum of VNC members is needed for constitution changes, signed via a multisignature with at least the minimum required amount of members.
 * A list of public keys that each one have signing power over a constitution change transaction.

 The proposer MUST sign and publish a constitution change proposal transaction.
-The change proposal UTXO:
+The change proposal UTXO MUST include:
-* MUST include the contract id.
+* The contract ID.
-* MUST include a unique constitution change proposal id, to differentiate between multiple change proposals.
+* A unique constitution change proposal ID, to differentiate between multiple change proposals.
-* MUST include the `ConstitutionChangeProposal` output flag.
+* The `ConstitutionChangeProposal` output flag.
-* MUST include at least ONE of the following information:
+* At least ONE of the following information:
     * [side-chain metadata record], to specify a new consensus algorithm and/or a new checkpoint quorum requirement.
-    * [checkpoint parameters record], to specify a new minimum checkpoint frequency and/or new commitee change rules.
+    * [checkpoint parameters record], to specify a new minimum checkpoint frequency and/or new committee change rules.
     * New Validator Node Committee (VNC) composition.
-* MUST include an expiry timestamp before which all VNs must sign and agree to the new terms.
+* An expiry timestamp before which all VNs must sign and agree to the new terms.

 ***Open questions:***
 * ***Do we need to make constitution change proposals expensive to prevent spamming?***